10 Quotes That Make You a Better Project Manager

-Over the years, management experts have come up with pearls of wisdom in the form of quotations that when given some thought, have a lot to teach us.
-Here are ten such quotations that when considered help to make us better project managers.
+Over the years, management experts have come up with pearls of wisdom in the form of quotations that have a lot to teach us when given some thought.
+Here are ten such quotes that, when considered, help to make us better project managers.

-"What is not on paper has not been said", and no more so than in projects.
-If undocumented, a scope agreement can easily be disputed.
-An estimate may become a firm quotation if not written down.
-A delivery date may change of not recorded.
+"What is not on paper has not been said," and no more so than in projects.
+If undocumented, people can easily dispute a scope agreement.
+An estimate may become a firm quotation if not written down, or the delivery date may change if not recorded.
 You get the idea.
 Whatever you agree, make sure you write it down and circulate it to all relevant parties.

-There is a big difference between managing a project and running around like a headless chicken alienating your colleagues and upsetting your customer.
+There is a big difference between managing a project and running around in a panic, alienating your colleagues and upsetting your customer.
 However, even today, this is a style of project management that is not uncommon.

-Among the project manager's skills are the ability to plan, stay calm under pressure and manage a team to deliver a successful conclusion.
-I have never seen management by shouting, bullying and assigning blame in any list of project manager skills.
-If this is the way you manage your projects, stop!
-It is likely you are starting as many fires as you are putting out, and occasionally putting out fires you have started yourself.
+Among the project manager's skills are planning, staying calm under pressure, and managing a team to deliver a successful conclusion.
+I have never seen management style by shouting, bullying, and assigning blame in any project manager skills list.
+If this is the way you manage your projects, please stop!
+You are likely starting as many fires as you are putting out and occasionally putting out fires you have created yourself.

 Being a project manager means having a clear and well thought out plan.
 Calmly and thoughtfully leading your team to a successful conclusion while repelling anyone intent on upsetting your plans.

-Regardless of the project management skills you have, alone they will not deliver a successful project.
+Regardless of the project management skills you have, alone, they will not deliver a successful project.
 Your team does that.
-When selecting a team you must recruit the right people, and by right I don't mean the best.
-The right people for a project are those that can deliver quality products and services, on time and budget.
+When selecting a team, you must recruit the right people, and by right, I don't mean the best.
+The right people for a project can deliver quality products and services on time and budget.
 Look for a mix of different skills and abilities applicable to your project.
 Don't be seduced by paper qualifications you will never need.

 One person with passion [on your project] is better than forty people merely interested.
 (Adapted)

 Agreeing is easy — anything for a quiet life.
-But wait, if you agree to unreasonable deadlines you are in trouble.
-Either, you are going to work your team night and day, risking burnout.
+But wait, if you agree to unreasonable deadlines, you are in trouble.
+You are going to work your team night and day, risking burnout.
 And, they will probably not want to work with you again.
 Alternatively, you will deliver late and risk the wrath of your customer.
 Not an appetising choice.
 Alternatively, you could stand your ground when faced with an unreasonable deadline and show the customer why you need longer.

 Agreeing to unreasonable deadlines creates a lose-lose situation and is the cause of many sleepless nights.

-As human beings, we often put off difficult tasks because we prefer easy tasks we enjoy.
+As human beings, we often put off complex tasks because we prefer easy tasks we enjoy.
 We procrastinate and find reasons to do anything other than the tasks we should be doing.
 On projects, this can be costly.
-It is important to have a clear plan, with regular milestones along the way.
+It is vital to have a clear plan, with regular milestones along the way.

-Carrying out any tasks that do not deliver the plan wastes time and money and puts your project at risk.
+Carrying out any tasks that do not deliver the plan wastes time and money and put your project at risk.

 We have all received a large, unwieldy document when busy.
-I am sure you recognise the tendency to put it aside to read later when you have more time.
-Nine times out of ten, the document goes unread, is filed, gathers dust and is finally discarded during your annual spring-clean.
+I am sure you recognise the tendency to put such documents aside to read later when you have more time.
+Nine times out of ten, the document goes unread, is filed and is finally discarded during your annual spring clean.

-Keeping your documents short and to the points means they are much more likely to get read.
+Keeping your documents short and to the point means they are much more likely to be read.
 Learn to say what you need to say on one page.
 Take the opportunity to talk to people.
-In this age of email, instant messaging, Twitter and Facebook, good old-fashioned telephone calls and trips to the water cooler still work.
+In this age of email, Zoom and WhatsApp, good old-fashioned telephone calls and trips to the water cooler still work.

 Keep it clear, concise and clarify in person.

 During the workshop, you can communicate the project objectives, roles and responsibilities, review a draft milestone plan and make sure everyone is on the same page.
-It gives the opportunity for all participants to ask questions, and to clarify any misunderstandings before they cause problems.
+It allows all participants to ask questions and clarify any misunderstandings before they cause problems.

 I have lost count of the times I have sat in status update meetings to hear the project manager run through a list of partially completed tasks.
 A task that is 60% complete is no good to anyone.
 It is unfinished, whether 10%, 50% or 95% complete.
 Tasks are either complete or incomplete.
 This information is all that needs reporting.

 Getting projects approved at all costs is short-sighted.
-In fact, massaging the figures to gain approval suggests a belief the project will not obtain approval under normal circumstances.
+Massaging the figures to gain approval suggests a belief that the project will not obtain approval under normal circumstances.
 Be less than honest now, and you will get found out later.
-The best policy is, to be honest about your project, and it will be approved if it has merit.
+The best policy is to be honest about your project, and it will be approved if it has merit.

 All projects should include regular review points during their lifecycle with questions such as:

-Without the right answers to these questions, you need immediate action to bring the project back on track.
+Without positive answers to these questions, you need immediate action to bring the project back on track.
 If that is not possible, you need to close it down promptly and invest the remaining budget wisely.

 These quotations teach us a lot.
-They are the compressed wisdom of countless years experience.
-Keep them in mind and let them help you navigate your projects to a successful conclusion.
+They are the compressed wisdom of countless years of experience.
+Keep them in mind, and let them help you navigate your projects to a successful conclusion.

 Enjoyed this article?
 Now read 10 More Quotes That Make You a Better Project Manager